Ivaylo Brusovski

-Ivaylo Brusowski (Ивайло Брусовски) is a movie director, actor, screen and playwright and composer.
+Ivaylo Brusowski (Ивайло Брусовски) is a movie director, actor, actor and producer.

 Family origin and early life

-Brusowski is the son of Dora Ivanova, a ballerina and the actor, Nikolay Angelov ("Notes on Bulgarian Uprisings", "Mass Miracle" (1981), "Mister for a Day" (1983), "Margarit and Margarita" (1989) and so on).
-Brusowski has two children, Alice and Dorothy.
+Brusowski is the son of the ballerina Dora Ivanova and the actor Nikolay Angelov ("Notes on Bulgarian Uprisings", "Mass Miracle" (1981), "Mister for a Day" (1983), "Margarit and Margarita" (1989) and so on).
+Brusowski has five children : Anastacia, Alice, Dorothy, Vasil and Vlado.
+Wife : Natalie Lynn McCarthy.

-Brusowski's first stage appearance was at the age of three in "Richard III" by William Shakespeare.
-As a child, he played many roles on the stage of the Ruse Theatre, and recorded at the studios of the actor Kosyo Stanev's student theatre.
-As five- or six-year-old, Brusovski wrote a movie script and used a movie camera.
+Brusowski's first theater stage appearance was at the age of three in "Richard III" by William Shakespeare.
+At five-year, Ivaylo shot his first short film with an 8 mm camera.

 Education

-Brusowski was in the navy.
-On his dismissal, he studied Business and Management at the Ruse University.
-He also worked at RRTV, the Bulgarian national broadcaster and completed a course in art photography.
+1986 - 1990 Brusowski serves in the Navy.
+After that, he studied Business and Management.
+1991 he worked at the Bulgarian National TV and completed a course in art photography.
 From 1996 to 2000, Brusowski studied at The National Academy for Theatre and Film Arts becoming an actor.
 In 2008, he graduated in Saint Petersburg as a film and TV director.
+In 2018 graduated in Kanbar Institute of Film & Television, New York.